tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 bidirectional:

-> A YANG leaf that when present indicates the tunnel is bidirectional and co-routed.
+> A YANG leaf that when present indicates the LSPs of a TE Tunnel are bidirectional and co-routed.

 association-objects: